xfhg/intercept/README.md

 - Applies your ignore patterns in .gitignore files using a RegexSet.
 That means a single file path can be matched against multiple glob patterns simultaneously.
 - It uses a lock-free parallel recursive directory iterator, courtesy of crossbeam and ignore.
 - **same engine used on vscode search**
+- **Rego** was inspired by Datalog, which is a well understood, decades old query language.
+Rego extends Datalog to support structured document models such as JSON.
+Rego queries are assertions on your data.
+These queries can be used to define policies that enumerate instances of data that violate the expected state of the system.
 - **CUE** merges the notion of schema and data.
 The same CUE definition can simultaneously be used for validating data and act as a template to reduce boilerplate.
 Schema definition is enriched with fine-grained value definitions and default values.
 At the same time, data can be simplified by removing values implied by such detailed definitions.
 The merging of these two concepts enables many tasks to be handled in a principled way.
 - Constraints provide a simple and well-defined, yet powerful, alternative to inheritance, a common source of complexity with configuration languages.